Arunprasanth-Payable/ipg-tokenize-reactjs/README.md

 **Required Parameters**:

-- `merchantId` - Your merchant ID
+- `merchantId` - Get it from 1st callback
-- `customerId` - Customer ID
+- `customerId` - Get it from 1st callback
-- `tokenId` - Token ID to use for payment
+- `tokenId` - Get it from list card API
 - `invoiceId` - Invoice ID
 - `amount` - Payment amount
 - `currencyCode` - Currency code